wp-plugins/bogo/readme.txt

 1. You can switch your admin language in the Admin Bar.
 1. The Language Post Box manages language and translations of the Post/Page.

+== Changelog ==

+= 2.1 =

+* Correctly handle Custom Post Type's localized permalinks.
+* Correctly handle sticky posts and front page's translation.
+* Add locale class to post_class.
+* The required WordPress version has been changed and now requires WordPress 3.5 or higher.